TahaRostami/CnC/README.md

 Resolved Issue
 ============

 I was unable to compile the project.
-Curtis Bright told me how I can change something in the march_cu/MakeFile to things work correctly.
+Curtis Bright told me how I can change something in the march_cu/MakeFile to make things work correctly.
 Here, I updated the MakeFile that way.
 However, in order to compile the project, one still may need to use some specific versions of gcc that I will mention below.

 Installation
 ============